SQLProvider

 Generate composable queries from quotations

 You can also construct composable queries using the F# quotation mechanism.
-For example, if you need to select a filter function at runtime, you could write the filters as quotations, and then include them into query like that:
+For example, if you need to select a filter function at runtime, you could write the filters as quotations, and then include them in a query like this:

 let johnFilter = <@ fun (employee : sql.dataContext.``main.EmployeesEntity``) -> employee.FirstName = "John" @>